wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-grapevine.md

 Grapevine
 =====

-Companion to the propsoed NIP for [Trust Attestations](./NIP-proposal-context.md).
+Companion to the propsoed NIP for [Contextual Trust Attestations](./NIP-proposal.md).
 This NIP describes how to process them in accordance to article.